-Jennifer was raised in South Jersey and remains there today with her children and husband.
-She is a graduate of Cumberland County College with an Associate’s degree in Paralegal Studies and a member of the Phi Theta Kappa Honor Society.
-She is currently in the process of earning a Bachelor’s degree in Law and Justice from Rowan University.
-Jennifer is an advocate for positive child well-being in the community.
-She enjoys empowering individuals to not only advocate for children, but to learn to advocate for themselves as well.
+Jennifer Henderson, a former desk editor of The South Jersey Times, is a graduate of Rutgers University with a bachelor's degree in labor and employment relations and an associate's degree in legal studies.
+Jennifer is an advocate for breaking the cycle of domestic violence and promoting positive child welfare.
+Her priorities are ensuring the CASA volunteers are appreciated and adequately prepared to provide quality advocacy for the abused and neglected children CASA serves.
+She enjoys empowering individuals to not only advocate for children, but, to learn to advocate for themselves as well.
 Working for CASA has allowed her to work hands-on with community members to build a brighter future for children and their families.
-She loves to be with her family, bake, go fishing, and spend summers at the lake.

 Community Outreach & Victim Services Coordinator

 Boy mom, artist, and humanitarian who loves to read, bake, wander trails, and eat nachos.

 “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
 Maya Angelou